Best Mattress for Side Sleepers

 - The Sprinter – one leg is straight, one leg is bent and the spine can be curved or straight

-Due to a side sleepers’ varying positions on a nightly basis, mattress support is crucial in providing your body the contouring it needs throughout the night.
+Due to varying sleeping positions on a nightly basis, the proper support is crucial in providing your body the contouring it needs throughout the night.

 Pelvic rotation is the result of misalignment of the back muscles and lumbar spine.
 When you sleep and twist or curl your legs up in the opposite position to your upper body, you cause pelvic rotation.